outstand/api-docs/endpoints/contacts.md

 On success, this returns ```201 Created```, [JSON representation](#contact) in response body, and ```Location``` header with the location of the new contact.
 If the request is invalid, a ```422 Unprocessable Entity``` is returned with the error(s) in the response body.
 (See [422 Unprocessable Entity](https://github.com/aceofsales/api-docs/blob/master/422.md))

 You can create a contact, email, phone, and address in one step.
-Here's an example POST body
+Here's an example POST body:

 ```json
 {